Sneezing, red eyes and a running nose. These are all signs and symptoms of dreaded hay fever.

 Medicines which might help combat hay fever

-According to the NHS, antihistamines would be one of the ways in which you could treat some of the symptoms of hay fever.
+According to the NHS, antihistamines are one of the best ways to treat some of the symptoms of hay fever.

 The website states: "Antihistamines treat hay fever by blocking the action of the chemical histamine, which the body releases when it thinks it's under attack from an allergen.
 This stops the symptoms of the allergic reaction.
 Antihistamines are usually effective at treating itching, sneezing and watery eyes, but they may not help with clearing a blocked nose.
 They're available in tablet form and also as nasal sprays and eye drops."

 Shop our range of hay fever relief treatments here.